jgibbons-cp/datadog/kubernetes/openshift/crc/README.md

 [CRC](https://crc.dev/docs/introducing/) "brings a minimal OpenShift Container Platform 4 cluster to your local computer.
 This runtime provides minimal environments for development and testing purposes."

 - Installing Datadog's operator on CRC - why?
-Commercial OpenShift environments are difficult to bring up (e.g cloud infrastructure limits, personal account, enxpensing outside of Expensify as they are large expensive clusters).
+Commercial OpenShift environments are difficult to bring up (e.g cloud infrastructure limits, personal account using Brex as they are large expensive clusters).
 This provides a viable, affordable environment for learning to prepare for working with OpenShift customers.

 1) [Install CRC](https://crc.dev/crc/getting_started/getting_started/installing/)